Economic Index Associates

 The IFED investment philosophy has not materially changed over time.
 In effect, by its very nature, it adapts to changing market environments so there is no need to make adjustments to the “philosophy” or methodology.
-Our philosophy was developed based on 25 years of peer-reviewed research, in which we determined the most effective method of classifying the monetary environment and the superior set of financial metrics to employ.
+Our philosophy was developed based on over 30 years of peer-reviewed research, in which we determined the most effective method of classifying the monetary environment and the superior set of firm metrics to employ.
 We believe strongly in the underlying economic basis of our approach.
-Therefore, the only potential change is a refinement of the model if our continuing research establishes that the inclusion of additional financial metrics will improve our selection process.
+Therefore, the only potential change is a refinement of the model if our continuing research establishes that the inclusion of additional financial metrics improves our security selection process.

-6. What makes EIA’s investment philosophy unique and distinguishes it from smart beta, factor and other types of investment strategies?
+6. What makes EIA’s investment philosophy unique and distinguishes it from smart-beta, factor-based, and other types of investment strategies?

-The IFED strategy is a unique active strategy captured in an index format.
+The IFED strategy is a unique, active strategy captured in an index format.
 The strategy is distinctive in the marketplace as it introduces a dynamic dimension to the more traditional static approaches.
-It is well recognized that traditional strategies, such as smart-beta products, go through extended time periods in which they are in-favor and out-of-favor.
-Our research has established that these patterns of superior and inferior performance correspond closely with changes in the monetary environment.
+It is well recognized that traditional strategies, such as smart-beta products, go through extended time periods in which they are "out of favor."
+Our research establishes that these patterns of inferior performance correspond closely with changes in the monetary environment.
 Therefore, our strategy shifts portfolio composition such that we target firms with financial metrics that are best positioned to prosper during the existing macro environment.
 The adaptability of the strategy allows it to identify the optimal set of securities in all market environments and through all market cycles.

 7. What is the starting universe of securities for the IFED family of U.S. equity indexes?

-The IFED U.S. All Cap equity index strategy uses a US equity database that includes all actively traded U.S. equities.
+The starting universe includes all actively traded U.S. equities.
 The strategy can be easily modified to accommodate any broad equity market benchmark such as the Russell 3000 or Wilshire 5000 as its initial population.
-The All Cap index removes the smallest 20% of firms in the US equity universe to avoid illiquidity issues.
-The methodology is also adaptable to subsets of the total US market and can employ the Russell 1000 or Russell mid-cap and small-cap as starting populations for investors seeking specific exposure to those segments.
+The methodology is also adaptable to subsets of the total US market and can employ the S&P 500, Russell 1000 etc. as starting populations for investors seeking specific exposure to those segments.

 In creating our strategy, we developed a monetary policy measure that relies on a combination of Federal Reserve indicators to identify three distinct monetary policy environments – expansive, restrictive and indeterminate.
-Importantly, our approach distinguishes between actual shifts in Fed Policy versus transient changes in interest rates.
-In developing our U.S. equity indexes, we applied exhaustive and extensive modeling to identify the critical financial metrics that influence company stock market performance during each of the three environments.
+Importantly, our approach distinguishes between actual shifts in Fed policy versus transient changes in interest rates.
+We applied exhaustive and extensive modeling to identify the critical financial metrics that influence company stock market performance during each of the three environments.
 There are twelve such metrics; however, the metrics are not common across the three environments.
 Essentially, the strategy relies on the observation that certain financial metrics have a magnified or “leveraged” effect on companies’ stock prices during particular monetary environments but have little or no effect during other environments.
 Our process involves weighting those metrics appropriately to take the maximum advantage of the existing monetary environment.
-The twelve metrics are selected based on rigorous economic validation and empirical analysis of return sensitivities to Fed policy changes.
-One example of such a metric is a firm’s cash to total assets.
-In an expansive environment, the cash holdings variable is assigned no weight as it is deemed relatively unimportant to stock performance during an expansive environment.
-The economic rationale supports zero weight because the firm’s level of cash holdings is relatively inconsequential during periods when the Fed is signaling that funds will be readily available.
-In contrast, during a restrictive environment, the cash holdings variable is assigned substantial weight because the metric is expected to have an amplified effect during such environments.
-That is, when the Fed signals that fund availability is going to be constrained in the future, having a higher level of cash holdings becomes much more beneficial for a firm.
 Several research analyses, performed by the EIA team and various academic researchers, confirm that the return sensitivities are consistent with the proposed economic rationales for each of the twelve financial metrics.
 For each environment, the metrics are scored and the population of companies in the universe is ranked based on total metric score.
 Equities with insufficient liquidity and firms with insufficient financial data to derive the required metrics are eliminated from consideration.
 In selecting our final sample and conducting the performance evaluation, we apply rigorous academic research standards to eliminate prominent data issues such as survivorship bias, selection bias and look-ahead bias.

 9. How do you ensure accuracy of the source data used in compilation of the IFED indexes?